 The preamble to Paragraph 4(b) states: "For the purposes of Paragraph 4(a)(iii) [the finding of any of the circumstances] shall be evidence of the registration [...] of a domain name in bad faith."
 In the absence of a respondent to explain and justify its registration and use of a domain name corresponding to a famous or well-known mark, a Panel is compelled to examine the limited record for any exonerative evidence of good faith.
-Here, the Panel finds none.

 The Complainant's proof in this case focuses the Panel's attention on the fourth factor.
 As there is no proof that would support the other factors, the Panel will not address them.
-Here, the Complainant contends and submits proof that the disputed domain name has been used to lure consumers into believing that they are purchasing merchandise manufactured and offered by Complainant.
-Respondent's website is offering this merchandise at discounted prices.
+Here, the Complainant contends and submits proof that the disputed domain name lures consumers to an operating website that sells both Complainant's and a competitor's products, thus capitalizing on the Complainant's mark to conduct its business.

-Using a domain name in order to offer competing goods or services is often been held to disrupt the business of the owner of the relevant mark is bad faith.
+Using a complainant's mark to offer competing goods or services is often held to disrupt the business of the owner of the relevant mark and is evidence of bad faith.
 See Instron Corporation v.
 Andrew Kaner c/o Electromatic a/k/a Electromatic Equip't, FA 768859 (Forum September 21, 2006) (holding: "Complainant asserts that Respondent registered and is using the disputed domain names to disrupt Complainant's business, because Respondent is using the disputed domain names to operate a competing website.
 The Panel finds that Respondent has registered and used the disputed domain names in bad faith according to Policy ¶ 4(b)(iii)."); also, Southern Exposure v.
-Southern Exposure, Inc., FA 94864 (Forum 07/18/2000) ("The Respondent is using the domain name to attract Internet users to its website by creating confusion with the Complainant's mark as to the source, sponsorship, affiliation, or endorsement of the
+Southern Exposure, Inc., Forum Claim No. FA 94864 ("The Respondent is using the domain name to attract Internet users to its website by creating confusion with the Complainant's mark as to the source, sponsorship, affiliation, or endorsement of the Complainant's website").

-Complainant's website.